What is a holiday loan? How they work and top alternatives

 Start saving ahead of time

-While it’s probably too late to do it for this holiday season, automatic savings plans are a great way to make sure you have some cash to spare for the holiday season.
+While it’s probably too late to save for this holiday season, automatic savings plans are a great way to make sure you have some cash to spare for the holiday season.

 “Pay yourself first and make it automatic,” says Chicago-based certified financial planner Henry Gorecki.
-“At your bank, set up an automatic transfer of $100 per month from your checking to a savings account called Holidays 2021 or similar.”
-You can adjust the amount to suit your needs.
+He also suggests setting up an automatic transfer of $100 per month — or whatever you can afford — from your checking to a savings account designated for your holiday fund.

 Making the transfers automatic is essential, Gorecki says.
 “If you have to log in and move the money every month, it probably won’t happen.”